damianhakert/damianhakert.github.io/source/_posts/2016-02-22-gitlab-8-5-released.markdown

 ### Updates in the omnibus-gitlab package

-As GitLab gets improved every release, so is the omnibus-gitlab package.
+As GitLab gets improved every release, so does the omnibus-gitlab package.
-You can see the changes that package receives for every release it the [omnibus-gitlab CHANGELOG](https://gitlab.com/gitlab-org/omnibus-gitlab/blob/master/CHANGELOG.md).
+You can see the changes that package receives for every release in the [omnibus-gitlab CHANGELOG](https://gitlab.com/gitlab-org/omnibus-gitlab/blob/master/CHANGELOG.md).

-This release there are some major changes in the bundled software:
+In this release there are some major changes in the bundled software:

 * Nginx is updated from version 1.7.12 to 1.9.10
 * Nginx spdy protocol was replaced with http2
-* Openssl is updated from version 1.0.1r to 1.0.2f
+* OpenSSL is updated from version 1.0.1r to 1.0.2f

 ### Mattermost 2.0